 Ramosch and a Dutch Conductor

-Ramosch is also situated on the old transit route to Tyrol and Lake Constance (Lake Constance) and the left bank of the river Inn.
-The Tschanüff Castle (new house in Romansh) shows the strategic relevance of the place.
-Count Meinhard of Tyrol (1238-1295) permitted Lord of Ramosch in 1256 to build the castle.
-In 1475 the castle was destroyed by troops from Tyrol in the so-called Hennenkrieg.
-The castle was rebuilt to be destroyed again during the Bündner Wirren (1618-1639).
-In 1780 the castle was abandoned, resulting in the present ruin.
+Ramosch is located on the old transit route to Tyrol and Lake Constance and the left bank of the river Inn.
+The Tschanüff Castle (new house in Romansh) shows the strategic relevance of the village.